ThinkBigAnalytics/dss_vantageplugin/resource/documentation/raw markdown/dataiku_dss_aster_analytics_plugin_user_guide/README.md

 Dataiku provides a platform that allows to visualize and re-run workflows.
 In a Dataiku project, one can easily visualize how data flows across tables and recipes.

-Aster Analytics Plugin for Dataiku DSS integrates around 150 Aster Analytics SQL-MR functions to Dataiku data science studio.
-SQL-MR functions can be accessed through the RECIPE menu of the FLOW view of a Dataiku project, and are grouped into nine categories:
+Teradata Vantage Analytic Functions Plugin for Dataiku DSS integrates around 150 Vantage Analytic Machine Learning functions to Dataiku data science studio.
+Machine Learning functions can be accessed through the RECIPE menu of the FLOW view of a Dataiku project, and are grouped into nine categories:

 * Time Series, Path and Attribution Analysis
 * Ensemble Methods